Marxism and system theory

 You might reasonably view the history of system thinking as running in the opposite direction:

-These differences are further explored in related papers at avancier.website.
+These matters are further explored papers 5 and 6 on the system theory page at avancier.website.

 This paper has indicated ways in which Marx and Engels may have been naïve about systems in general, and system change in particular.